California

 Vote by Mail

 Elections officials process applications 29 days to 7 days before an election.
-You may request an Vote-By-Mail ballot more than 29 days before an election, but not fewer than 7 days in advance.
+You may request a Vote-By-Mail ballot more than 29 days before an election but not fewer than 7 days in advance.
+But if it’s 6 or fewer days before the election, you may qualify for an emergency ballot

-If you are voting by mail for the first time, and did not provide your driver license number, CA ID number, or the last 4 digits of your Social Security number on your registration application, you must provide a photo copy of the above ID with your vote-by-mail application.
-Other forms of ID include a recent utility bill, the county Voter Information Guide you received from your county elections office or any other governmental agency document (like your passport, driver license, student ID, etc.).
-If your ID cannot be verified your vote-by-mail ballot will not be opened.
+If you are voting by mail for the first time and did not provide your driver's license number, CA ID number, or the last 4 digits of your Social Security number on your registration application, you must provide a photocopy of the above ID with your vote-by-mail application.
+Other forms of ID include a recent utility bill, the county Voter Information Guide you received from your county elections office, or any other governmental agency document (like your passport, driver's license, student ID, etc.).
+If your ID cannot be verified, your vote-by-mail ballot will not be opened.

-You can find a complete list of acceptable ID here.
+You can find a complete list of acceptable IDs here.

 Track your Vote-By-Mail Ballot